Memory is something I generally don’t worry about when working with Docker. It just works. This is great… but what happens when it doesn’t?

 60

 Why would you want to meddle with the swappiness?
 The principle reason would be performance.
 Swapping to virtual memory is slow.
-So if you want a process to be performant you’d want to discourage its memory from being swapped out (by setting a low value of swappiness).
+If you want a process to be performant you’d want to discourage its memory from being swapped out (by setting a low value of swappiness).

 Resources